Sapienza-Technology/Robotic-Arm/rob_arm_ws/src/arm_main_pkg/source/docker_setup.rst

 This command will build the image of the SASA docker, naming it sasa_dock.
-After completing the building operation, that will take a few minutes, the image will be in the Docker Desktop application and it will be available to run in a container. \\
-To create the container and open the docker bash, execute the following commands:
+After completing the building operation, that will take a few minutes, the image will be in the Docker Desktop application and it will be available to run in a container. \n To create the container and open the docker bash, execute the following commands:

 .. code-block:: console